BobaZooba/bobazooba/README.md

 As a seasoned professional with over six years in Conversational AI, Deep Learning and Natural Language Processing, I excel in roles as a Machine Learning Engineer, Research Engineer, Team Lead and Mentor.

 I am intrigued by the potential of Large Language Models (LLMs) and looking for opportunities to utilise my talents in this area.
-Although I'm based in Armenia, I am globally mobile and prepared for remote work arrangements.
+Although I'm based in Georgia, I am globally mobile and prepared for remote work arrangements.

 My achievements:
 - Repeatedly achieved significant success in product development: increased customer satisfaction rates in open domain dialog system (from 20% to 75%), reduced translation costs for various B2B clients (from 15% to 45%), and improved machine translation quality (by up to 50%).